O ur Founder, William H. “Bill” Ottley

 Dana P. Engelstad, CPA, D-3613 | Trustee

 Dana is a shareholder at Johnson, Miller & Co.
 PC, CPA’s and is currently managing director of the Midland, Texas office tax and advisory practice.
 He received his BA in English Literature from the University of South Dakota and upon completion of his military service as a commissioned US Army Officer, graduated cum laude with degrees in accounting and economics from North Carolina State University.
 He began his skydiving career (on a static line) at South Dakota Skydivers, Inc., in 1968.
 From 1972 – 1978, Dana was an active national style and accuracy competitor and was a member of the 1975/1976 and 1977/1978 US Style and Accuracy Teams.
 In 1976, he was a member of the World Champion Men’s Accuracy Team at the World Parachuting Championships in Rome, Italy.
 From 1975 – 1977, Dana was a jump pilot and satellite DZO for Raeford Drop Zone while actively training.
 From 1977 – 1979, he worked for Para Gear Equipment Company handling international marketing and promotional responsibilities.
-He coached the national parachuting teams of Bulgaria, Romania, Yugoslavia, Poland, the Netherlands, Indonesia, and the Chilean Army Special Forces in square canopy accuracy in conjunction with his responsibilities as Para Gear’s foreign sales rep. Dana is married to M.K.
+He coached the national parachuting teams of Bulgaria, Romania, Yugoslavia, Poland, the Netherlands, Indonesia, and the Chilean Army Special Forces in square canopy accuracy in conjunction with his responsibilities as Para Gear’s foreign sales rep. Currently, he is serving as active and past member of USPA Leadership Team as Head of Delegation and Team Manager of US Style and Accuracy Parachute Team at World Parachuting Championships and World Cups 2016, 2018, and 2020 - 2023.
+Dana is married to M.K.
 Engelstad.
-Dana is chair of the museum’s Development Committee.

-Roberto is the Vice-President and General Manager of Butler Parachute Systems Group, Inc. in Roanoke, VA.
-Roberto has worked in the parachute industry since 1996, starting work as a research assistance while a student at Parks College of Saint Louis University, where he obtained his B.S. in Aerospace Engineering.
+Roberto is the President of Butler Parachute Systems, Inc. in Roanoke, VA.
+Roberto has worked in the parachute industry since 1996, starting work as a research assistant while a student at Parks College of Saint Louis University, where he obtained his B.S. in Aerospace Engineering.
 During his professional career, Roberto has worked on the design, development, testing and production of parachute systems for multiple civilian and military applications.
-Roberto also serves as president of the Parachute Industry Association, and is an active skydiver and private pilot.
+Roberto also serves as president of the Parachute Industry Association and is an active skydiver and private pilot.

 Sandy R.Reid, C-6557 |Trustee